Upper Tier Handbook View

-Students are to be in class, the talk room, study hall or outside in the designated area at all times while on campus.
+Students are to be in class, the talk room, study hall or outside in the designated area (the back of GBC) at all times while on campus.
 The exception is during lunch when they can be in the lunchroom and the gym (if a monitor is present).
 Students are not permitted to hang out in vehicles.

 Students may not leave the campus for lunch or other car based errands unless they have written permission from their parents.

 Students may not leave campus and wander the neighborhood at any time.

 $30 fine for a first time offense of using or possessing alcohol, drugs, and smoking of any sort - ie/cigarettes, e-cigs, juuls, etc. If there is probable cause or reasonable suspicion of a student possessing or using on campus the directors will confront the student and contact the parent.
 Second offense is cause for dismissal from Cornerstone Homeschoolers.
 No refunds.

 Weapons are not allowed on campus.

 Students will wear their nametags at all times while they are on campus.
 This is a safety request by Grace Baptist Church so they can easily identify “strangers” when we are there.
 Monitors should always wear a monitor badge for easy identification.
 Students are required to purchase a new name tag ($2) if they lose the one they were given at the beginning of the school term.

 Parents monitor all public areas during the school day to ensure safety and proper behavior.